Lecture Capture at the University of Auckland

 University policy is to release all lectures captured.
 (This will be managed in the University computer system by the automatic release of courses with a Primary Graded Component of 'LEC'.)
 Any release of tutorials, workshops or seminar sessions is determined by teaching staff, according to University policy.

-Some courses are not suitable for recording.
-Where a course has been exempted from lecture capture, this will be made clear to students in course information.
+Some courses are not suitable for release.
+Where a course has been exempted from lecture release, this will be made clear to students in course information.
+Staff can see further information on the Staff Guide to the Lecture Release Exemptions Process.

 Using lecture capture to support learning and teaching